 Are you looking for the best afternoon tea in London?
 Want to experience a luxury afternoon tea for the first time?

 After decades in London, my sister decided that it was time to try a proper afternoon tea in London.
-We chosen to have our first experience of luxury afternoon tea at The Hansom in the Renaissance Hotel, near Kings Cross St Pancras station.
+We chose to have our first luxury afternoon tea experience at The Hansom in the Renaissance Hotel, near Kings Cross St Pancras station.
 Our second option for high tea was Sketch London which we are hoping to visit soon.

 What’s afternoon tea?

-The tradition of afternoon tea goes back to the early 19th century, a time when it was common to eat only two meals a day.
-It is said that Anna, the seventh Duchess of Bedford finding the time between breakfast and dinner too long, started having light snacks consisting of tea and pastries.
+The tradition of afternoon tea goes back to the early 19th century when it was common to eat only two meals a day.
+It is said that Anna, the seventh Duchess of Bedford, finding the time between breakfast and dinner too long, started having light snacks consisting of tea and pastries.
 Shortly after, she started inviting her friends to her snacking ritual.
 It slowly became a fashionable social event, especially amongst the upper class.
-And thus the afternoon tea was born.
+And thus, the afternoon tea was born.

 Nowadays, afternoon tea (or high tea) is practised throughout the UK, especially in tea rooms and luxury hotels.